dfioravanti/blog/content/posts/how-it-was-built/index.md

     - Blog
 ---

-In this first post I want to summarize how and why I created this website, some technical and personal requirements that draw my decisions.
+In this post I want to summarize how and why I created this website and requirements that draw my decisions.
 Most of this is highly opinionated so feel free to disagree and to point out any mistakes.
-Throughout this write up I will link to the resources on my Github page as:
+Throughout this write up I will link to the resources on my Github pages as:

 1. "Talk is cheap.
 Show me the code." - Linus Torvalds
 2. I do not want to have to update this page each time I make a small change to something.